 Our organisation and structure

-Nuffield Health is a registered charity and company limited by guarantee providing connected health and wellbeing services to businesses and individuals in England, Scotland and Wales.
+Nuffield Health is a registered charity and company limited by guarantee providing connected health and wellbeing services to businesses and individuals across England, Scotland and Wales.
 Driven by our charitable purpose to build a healthier nation, our experts have been working together for more than 65 years to make the nation fitter, healthier, happier and stronger.

-In 2023, we had an annual turnover in excess of £1.35 billion.
+In 2025, we had an annual turnover in excess of £1.5 billion.
 Our head office and registered office is located at Epsom Gateway, Ashley Avenue, Epsom, Surrey KT18 5AL.

 Policies and commitments: our approach